Code-Institute-Submissions/dybacz-theambertree_JulyResub/README.md

     ***Booking Amended:***

-    - Find the guests booking in Bookings and update the booking slots by de-selecting the current ones and selecting the desired slot for ammendmant (mulitple can be selected)
+    - Find the guests booking in Bookings and update the booking slots by de-selecting the current ones and selecting the desired slot for amendment (multiple can be selected)
     <br />
     <br />

-    ***Booking Canceled:***
+    ***Booking Cancelled:***
     - Find the guests booking in Bookings and set status to 'Cancelled'
     - Find Booking Slot from for booking in Booking Slots and change Booking Status back to 'Available'
     <br />